Medical Assisting Career and Education Overview

-According to the most recent national estimates, gathered in a May 2012 study, the average medical assistant salary rates break down like this: *
+According to the most recent national estimates from May 2015, medical assistant salary information breaks down like this:*

 However, there are numerous factors that can affect salary rates, including experience and work environment.
 Location can also have a large impact.
-The same study shows that the highest paying states or regions were Alaska, the District of Columbia, and Massachusetts.
+For example, the highest-paying regions were the District of Columbia, Alaska, Massachusetts, Washington, and Minnesota.**

 Some of the most common areas of employment for medical assistants include:

 - Physicians' offices

 - Hospitals and surgical centers

 Other health care facilities that tend to employ lower numbers of medical assistants (but provide higher pay) include:

 - Scientific research and development centers